GoosefleetEO/aa-structuretimers/README.md

 `STRUCTURETIMERS_DEFAULT_PAGE_LENGTH`| Default page size for timerboard.
 Must be an integer value from the available options in the app. | `10`
 `STRUCTURETIMERS_PAGING_ENABLED`| Wether paging is enabled on the timerboard. | `True` `STRUCTURETIMERS_HOME_SYSTEM_ID`| Eve ID of the home system.
-Distances will be calculated from that system. | `None`
+Distances will be calculated from that system. | `None` `STRUCTURETIMER_NOTIFICATION_SET_AVATAR`| Wether structures sets the name and avatar icon of a webhook.
+When False the webhook will use it's own values as set on the platform. | `True`

 ## Notification Rules